reflex-app/reflex/.github/actions/action-electron-builder/README.md

 ### Releasing

+- NOTE: If a GH release does not exist yet for the version, it will not work.

 When you want to create a new release, follow these steps:

 1. Update the version in your project's `package.json` file (e.g. `1.2.3`)